Choosing A Degree

-In this section we tell you what you should consider when deciding which degree subject to apply for, and help you narrow down your options.
+This is why we've put together a list of tips on what you should consider when deciding which degree subject to apply for, to help you narrow down your options.
 It's important you choose the right course for you, as it will save you time, money and hassle in the long run.

-So how do you start making this crucial decision?
-We recommend you research the following factors for each course you think you might like to do.
+To help you make this important decision, we recommend you research the following factors for each course you think you might like to apply for:

 Whichever undergraduate programme you choose, you will normally be expected to have a minimum grade in GCSE Mathematics and English, or equivalent.

-Some courses require you to have at least a C in Mathematics, so make sure you have this under your belt before you make any more decisions.
+Some courses require you to have at least a C (or a 4 in the new GCSE grading system) in Mathematics, so make sure you have this under your belt before you make any more decisions.

 It's also important to check you have chosen the correct AS and A2 levels for any degree you are considering, in order to meet any essential requirements set by the university or college providing the course.

 For example, all Medicine courses require either AS or A2 in either Biology or Chemistry (sometimes both); all Mathematics courses require a full A level in the subject, as well as Further Mathematics; Engineering courses often require an A2 in Physics or Mathematics, or both; other science degrees such as Biology and Psychology require you to have studied the subject to A2 level.